erc-fhv/loadforecasting/README.md

 More information about the models and the framework can be found in the following paper:

->  *Load Forecasting for Households and Energy Communities: Are Deep Learning Models Worth the Effort?* [https://arxiv.org/abs/2501.05000](https://arxiv.org/abs/2501.05000) *Submitted to Elsevier Energy and AI, December 2024*
+>  *Load Forecasting for Households and Energy Communities: Are Deep Learning Models Worth the Effort?* [https://arxiv.org/abs/2501.05000](https://arxiv.org/abs/2501.05000)

 ## Folder Structure